 Technical Assistance

-The Metropolitan Transportation Commission (MTC) invites eligible Bay Area public agencies to submit project proposals for two available opportunities: Parking management plans or specific planning
+This grant opportunity is now closed.
+The Metropolitan Transportation Commission (MTC) invites eligible Bay Area public agencies to submit project proposals for two available opportunities: Parking

-In September 2021, the Metropolitan Transportation Commission awarded seven mobility hub pilot projects throughout the Bay Area, totalling $2.7 million.
-These projects represent a variety of mobility
+In September 2021, the Metropolitan Transportation Commission awarded six mobility hub pilot projects throughout the Bay Area, totaling $2.4 million.
+These projects represent a variety of mobility hub

 This webinar discusses the importance of rapid implementation of quick-build projects during COVID-19 and how to construct active transportation projects that enhance social distancing.
 Quick-builds